View on GitHub

 Shell Skills for Language Development

-The examples assume your interpreter is invoked as python3 mylang.py <sourcefile>, your source files use the extension .ml, test cases live in tests/, and expected outputs live in expected/.
-Adapt paths to match your actual layout.
+The running example.
+Your interpreter is invoked as python3 mylang.py <sourcefile>, your source files use the extension .ml, test cases live in tests/, and expected outputs live in expected/.
+Adapt the paths to match your actual layout as you go.

-Section 1: Running Your Interpreter from the Terminal
+Step 1: Run Your Interpreter from the Terminal

 Basic invocation